 Salvation and Eternal Life is a Gift because unless we abide in the True Vine, we "can do nothing" (John 15:5) -- we completely rely upon the True Vine to do anything that we may choose to do!
 God graciously gives us the breath of life, and the choice to choose good or evil.

 The English word "Grace" is derived from a Greek word that means: "Loving-Kindness."
 God has graciously given to all humanity the opportunity to be saved by making a Covenant with Him.
 In the Bible, God mentions the word "covenant" 279 times.
 And the two grand divisions of the Bible, are essentially: The Old Covenant and the New Covenant (Hebrews 12:24; 13:21).

-"Cheap grace is the grace we bestow on ourselves.
-Cheap grace is the preaching of forgiveness without requiring repentance, baptism without church discipline, communion without confession...
+"Cheap grace is the preaching of forgiveness without requiring repentance, baptism without church discipline, Communion without confession...
 Cheap grace is grace without discipleship...
-Grace without price; grace without cost!
+Grace without price; grace without cost...
 The essence of grace, we wrongly suppose, is that the account has been paid in advance and because it has been paid, everything can be had for nothing."

 "Costly grace is the gospel which must be sought again and again, the gift which must be asked for, the door at which we must knock.
-Such grace is costly because it calls us to follow ...
-It is costly because it costs a man his life.
-Above all, it is costly because it cost God the life of his Son: 'ye were bought at a price' and what has cost God so much, cannot be cheap for us."
+Such grace is costly because it calls us to follow our Lord and Savior...
+It is costly because it costs the follower his life...
+Above all, it is costly because it cost God the life of His Son: 'ye were bought with a price' (1 Cor.
+6:20) and what has cost God so much, cannot be cheap for us."